SilinaGeorge/CSHUB/README.md

 - Email notification reminder: set a date and time and an email will be sent reminding you it is time to study
 - Play your favorite spotify playlist while studying
 - login with facebook if you choose to do so
+- code right in the app using interpreters
 --------------------------